Resume Tips

 5. Keep It Concise and Well-Structured

-It is important to ensure that your resume is concise by using short sentences and dividing your information into sections with appropriate headings.
+Ensure your resume is concise by using short sentences and dividing your information into sections with appropriate headings.
 Employ bold, italics or other fonts in order to draw attention to crucial details but try not to overwhelm readers with overly complicated formatting.

 6. Proofread for Errors